Health and physical education

 This course is aimed at students with a genuine interest in learning how to develop and maintain a balanced health-enhancing fitness regime, and modeling this in our community.
 The key focus areas include:

-- Critically analyzing fitness goals, programs and reflecting on the process
+- critically analyzing their approaches to training, programs and reflecting on the process

-½ performing arts credit or ½ physical education/well-being credit; semester I or II
+½ performing arts credit or ½ physical education; semester I or II

 The study of dance addresses the use of the human body and physical movement as an expressive art form, and as a skill-based discipline.
 Students explore the art of dance through observation, technique and choreography.
 An emphasis is placed on reflection and critical thinking, as well as skill development.
 Through the study of dance, students learn to analyze, synthesize and integrate both theoretical and applied knowledge into their creation of movement.
 The dance program emphasizes risk taking, and developing the combination of the physical and the artistic.